jfollenfant/mongodb-sharding-docker-compose/README.md

     mongos>

-    :beer: # And turn it down with :
+:beer: And turn it down with:

     $ ./down.sh

    # TODO :construction: